Right of Publicity & Invasion of Privacy Claims

 Right of publicity & invasion of privacy claims often intersect and overlap, depending on the circumstances of the particular case.
 California’s privacy laws apply broadly to everyone.
 When someone else uses your name, image, voice, or other aspect of your identity without permission, they may be violating your right to privacy.
 Although celebrities do relinquish some of their privacy rights by virtue of being in the public eye, they do not surrender their publicity rights under either California or federal law.
 Whether you are a celebrity or a non-celebrity, you have the right to keep others from exploiting your image or likeness for commercial purposes.

-To learn more about the differences between copyright law, trademark law, and patent law, keep reading this blog.
+To learn more about the differences between right of publicity claims and invasion of privacy claims, keep reading this blog.

 The right of publicity falls into the category of “intellectual property rights” that are protected by both state and federal law.
 Rights of publicity are similar to something known as an invasion of privacy claim, which is a legal claim that seeks to prevent anyone from interfering with your personal communications or disclosing personal information about you to others.